vishal11u/Frontix/PROJECT_STATUS.md

 - ✅ **TypeScript**: Full type safety
 - ✅ **Practical utilities**: Real-world use cases covered
 - ✅ **CI/CD**: GitHub Actions workflow
-- ✅ **Unit tests**: Vitest with 100% Phase 1 coverage
+- ✅ **Unit tests**: Vitest with 100% coverage
 - ✅ **Open-source ready**: Contributing guidelines, license, etc.
+- ✅ **Complete feature set**: 25+ utilities covering all common needs

 ---

-**Frontix is ready for production use and npm publishing!** 🎉
+**Frontix is fully complete and ready for production use!** 🎉

-The Phase 1 utilities provide a solid foundation for frontend development, and the Phase 2 roadmap shows clear direction for future growth.
+All utilities are implemented, tested, and documented.
+The package provides a comprehensive toolkit for frontend developers with 25+ practical utilities.